 Inside, it's pretty spartan, not much like the cool and urbane Audi S7.
 The S3 still looks and feels good.
 Audi's confident styling lives in the S3's round air vents cut into dash, and in the arrays of buttons that flank them.
 What Audi calls its "Virtual Cockpit" has made its way down the line to the S3, where it replaces the model's existing analog gauges with a highly configurable LCD screen that can show everything from Google satellite maps to simple instruments.

-Further differentiation from the normal A3s comes under the hood, where Audi plumbs in a 2.0-liter turbo-4 spinning out 292 hp and 280 lb-ft of torque.
+Further differentiation from the normal A3s comes under the hood, where Audi plumbs in a 2.0-liter turbo-4 spinning out 292 horsepower and 280 pound-feet of torque.
 The 4-cylinder does its best work in this small package.
 Audi estimates 0-60 mph times of less than 5 seconds, and a top speed limited to 155 mph should you find an open enough road.
-Credit here is due to for the new four's low torque peak that comes on at about 2,000 rpm, which it maintains through 5,000 rpm with a snarling soundtrack and ample thrust.
+Credit here is due to for the new turbo-4's low torque peak that comes on at about 2,000 rpm, which it maintains through 5,000 rpm with a snarling soundtrack and ample thrust.

 Europeans can order their S3s with a 6-speed stick shift, but Americans are limited only to an automatic.
 At least it's an excellent unit, a paddle-shifted, dual-clutch automatic transmission that helps the turbo pull terrifically through its lower gears, doling out torque to all four wheels (all-wheel drive is standard).